rbondesan/rbondesan.github.io/about.md

 * 2017-Present: Deep learning developer at The MathWorks, Inc., Cambridge, UK.
 * 2015-2017: Postdoc in physics at University of Oxford, UK.
 * 2012-2015: Postdoc in physics at University of Cologne, Germany.
-* 2009-2012: PhD in theoretical physics at Université Pierre ed Marie Curie Paris, Franc.
+* 2009-2012: PhD in theoretical physics at Université Pierre ed Marie Curie Paris, Frane.